sandeepKondaveeti/Tide_Receipt_Matching/README.md

 Dataset used in this project can be found [here](https://github.com/sandeepKondaveeti/Tide_Receipt_Matching-/blob/main/data/data_interview_test.csv).

 ## Approach

 1. Importing the libraries and data.
 2. Data Preprocessing
-	- Understanding type of features in the data
+	- Understanding type of features in the data (Ex: Categorical/Continuous)
-	- Creating the Labelled column from the data
+	- Creating the Labelled column from the data (Arriving at Transaction_Status which is target variable achieved using matched_transaction_id and 	             feature_transaction_id)
-	- Drop the irrelevant features
+	- Drop the irrelevant features (matched_transaction_id and feature_transaction_id)
 3. Exploratory Data Analysis (EDA)
 	- Visualize the target feature to understand the class imbalance.
 	- Correlation Matrix to understand correlations of one feature with others in the dataset.
-	- Drop the less important features features
+	- Drop the less important features (Based on correlation matrix score of features with the target variable, DifferentPredictedDate and                               DifferentPredictedTime were having the least score.)
 4. Balancing the DataSet using SMOTE
-	- Transform the dataset to respond on class imbalance.
+	- Transform the dataset to respond to class imbalance.
+(Instead of using sampling techniques like oversampling and undersampling which helps in balancing           out data but does not add any new information to the model, hence used SMOTE which is a type of data augmentation for minority class)
 5. Train and Test split Dataset.
 6. Hypermater tuning with multiple Models.
-	- Created a utility function using GridSearchCV with a CV score of 10 to run ML models with different combination of hyper parameters.
+	- Created a utility function using GridSearchCV with a CV score of 10 to run ML models with different combinations of hyper parameters.
+(Since the dataset           is small used GridSearchCV to run on all the combinations of hyperparameters passed to the models, else if the dataset is huge we can consider using               RandomisedSearchCV)
-	- Run different models and analysed the classification report to understand precision/recall/f1-score.
+◦ Run different models and analysed the classification report to understand precision/recall/f1-score.
+(Since it is an imbalance dataset we can avoid using accuracy as performance evaluation metric for model and use precision/recall/f1Score)
-8. Conclude model with better results.
+7. Save the model with better evaluations in terms of precision/recall/f1Score.

 ## Code